sumendar/sumendar.github.io/content/home/about.md

 # About me

-I have in-depth experience on the quantitative field by formatting, managing and analysing the data sets.
-Building, training and evaluating machine learning models using various scripting tools like Python, R, database query language SQL and other data visualization tool such as Tableau etc.
+I have in-depth experience on the quantitative field by formatting, managing, exploring and analysing the data sets.
+Build, train and evaluating machine learning models using various tools like Python, R, database query language SQL and data visualization tools such as Tableau and Power BI etc.

-I had bachelor’s and master’s degrees with STEM related discipline associated with Mathematics, Statistics, Computer science and computer application based curriculum
+I am currently pursuing PG program in Data Science and i had bachelor’s and master’s degrees with STEM related discipline associated with Mathematics, Statistics, Computer science and computer application based curriculum

-My specialties include but are not limited to: data cleansing, data manipulations, data analytics, data visualisation and machine learning.
+My specialties include but are not limited to: data cleansing, data manipulation, data analytics, data visualisations and machine learning.

 Please connect with me any of your data science and analytic needs so we can discuss how i can help you and your team.